Talking about the past in Italian

 - In a book, imperfetto would be the behind-the-scenes: setting, character descriptions, weather, time period, anything that will set the tone.

-- Passato prossimo is the actual plot of the book.
-They did this, they went there, they met so and so.
+- Passato prossimo is the actual plot of the book: They did this, they went there, they met so and so.

-Let’s consider some examples of these two tenses used in the same sentence:
+Below we have some examples of these two tenses used in the same sentence:

 Ieri facevo la torta quando ha telefonato Miguel.